hackclub/hackclub/workshops/memory_game/README.md

       img: 'https://cloud-5ystxzer7.vercel.app/06.png'
     }
   ]

   // All the code goes here
 })
 ```

-Now we are going to creating our game board.
+Now we are good to create our game board.

 ## Game Board

 Remember, we are going code everything after the `cardArray`.

 Now we have to create four constants as:

-- `board` : the `div` element with `class = "board"` using [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector).
+- `board` : the `div` element with class of `board` using [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector).
-- `result` : the `span` with `id = "score"`, to add the live score.
+- `result` : the `span` with id of `score`, to add the live score.
-- `placeholder` : for placeholder image.
+- `placeholder`: for placeholder image.
 Placeholder image represents back side of our cards.
-- `blank` : for blank image.
+- `blank`: for blank image.
 In place of the empty card, a blank image is displayed.

 ```javascript
 const board = document.querySelector('.board')